 Chickenpox Recovery Certificate

-The Contagious Period — When Can You Fly?
+The Contagious Period: When Can You Fly After Chickenpox?

-Chickenpox (varicella-zoster virus) is contagious from approximately 1–2 days before the rash appears until all blisters have fully crusted over.
-Most airlines use the completion of crusting as the clearance threshold — and virtually all require a doctor’s letter to confirm it.
+Chickenpox (varicella-zoster virus) is contagious from approximately 1 to 2 days before the rash appears until all blisters have fully crusted over.
+According to NHS guidance, a person with chickenpox is typically no longer infectious once all spots have crusted, usually around 5 days after the rash first appears.
+Most airlines use the completion of crusting as the clearance threshold and require a doctor's letter to confirm it.

 Most airlines set a minimum waiting period from the last new spots appearing, combined with a requirement that all blisters are fully crusted.
-Always contact your airline before travel to confirm their current policy.
+Always contact your airline before travel to confirm their current policy, as requirements can change.

 | Airline | Min. wait from last new spots | Documentation required |